“People hate to see other people happy. Remember that.”

 Harry had heard his father say these exact words, or something close to them, many times.
 “No, really.
 Why?”

 His father frowned, thinking.
 “It’s a religion, I guess, since I don’t have a real religion.
 The world is chaos, and then a detective comes along and restores order.
-Or he doesn’t, and that’s really my favorite kind of mystery story.”
+Or he doesn’t, and that’s really my favourite kind of mystery story.”

 Harry Ackerson has always considered his step-mother Alice to be sexy and beautiful, in an “other worldly” way.
 She has always been kind and attentive, if a little aloof in the last few years.